Asynchronousx/AdaptEase/README.md

         - type="module": Important for modern JavaScript, allows import/export.
         - defer: Ensures the script executes after the HTML is parsed but before DOMContentLoaded.
         - data-adaptease-text-class: Specifies the CSS selector for the text elements the widget should target.
     -->
     <script src="adaptease.js"
             type="module"
             defer
-            data-adaptease-text-class=".foc-module-text p">
+            data-adaptease-text-class=".your-text-container p">
     </script>
     ```